sftpplus/sftpplus-docs/src/doc_source/developer/http-api-authentication.rst

 AUTH logic.
 When the HTTP authentication is confirmed, the HTTP worker then processes the files and fed into a database.
-After processing, the data is made ready for retrieval by the external customer though an external facing web page.
+After processing, the data is made ready for retrieval by the external customer though an external-facing web page.